 If you’ve had quite enough academia on campus and you’re on the lookout for a spring activity that allows you to get away from the rigours of your course, then head to the Ouseburn Farm.
 Simply perfect once the weather gets a little bit warmer, and let’s face it who doesn’t love a day out chilling with some of the coolest creatures our country has to offer?

 Springtime also means that there are likely to be some new arrivals in the shape of baby pigs, sheep, tortoises and even hamsters, giving you some added incentive to head to the farm for a fun-filled day out in Newcastle.

 One of the best things about Newcastle in the spring, is, of course, the fact that there is a beautifully kept beach, the Ocean Beach Pleasure Park.
 Home to South Shields Fun Fair, this amusement park offers one of the best days out in the area.
 Spring can be a great time to head on down as it will be less busy than the mid-summer months, allowing you to enjoy all the rides and attractions, amusement arcades, game stalls and more without the crowds.

 Admittedly, this one is a little out of town, but you can get the metro with ease or it is just 20 minutes in a car.
 But with new rides being introduced all the time, the nearby beach, and even a Roman Fort to explore, we think it’s well worth the short journey.
 You can even finish the day with some mouth-watering fish and chips, rounding off a perfect day by the sea.

 Plummer House student accommodation n Newcastle

-All of these spring events are just a short distance from our popular Plummer House student accommodation in the heart of Newcastle.
+All of these spring events are just a short distance from our Northumbria University accommodation, Plummer House, in the heart of Newcastle.
 If you are considering Newcastle University for your studies during the forthcoming academic year or looking for exquisite digs for your second or third year, then how about arranging a viewing?